ozyurtf/gpu-programming/README.md

 - GPUs are better for parallel computation where the total amount of work that is completed over time (throughput) is the priority.

-Lastly, the things that should be empahsized:
+The key points that should be empahsized:

 - Not all parts of a program can be easily parallelized.
 Some tasks have dependencies or require sequential execution.
 This limits the amount of work that can be put into the GPU.
 If only small amount of code is parallelizable, the overall speedup of using GPU on running this code may be limited.
 - CPU and GPU need to communicate with each other whenever there are tasks that can be accelerated by putting some of the work to the GPUs parallel processing units.
 For instance, let's assume that there is a 3D scene or high resolution graphics and CPU wants to send the data that needs to be rendered and rendering isntructions to GPU.
 After GPU performs the rendering instructions on the data, it sends the output back to the CPU because CPU may need to perform some additional tasks on this output.
 Also, the CPU is responsible from managing the system's main memory.
 When GPU finishes its operations, it may need to send the output to main memory so that other parts of the system can access them and CPU handles this data transfer from GPU to memory.
 Even if GPU may want to send the output to another parts of the computer such as display without going through the CPU, CPU is still involved in setting up the display and managing the overall process.
 CPU tells the GPU where to render the output and where to display it.
 The communication between CPU and GPU takes additional time.
 If the amount of data that is transferred from/to GPU to/from CPU is large or if CPU and GPU need to communicate with each other very frequently, this may reduce the performance and should be taken into account during the system design.